 “I’ve taken it back to the dealership I got it from but they are telling me nothing is wrong and that it’s just a sensor,” the same driver from Detroit reports.
 Other drivers told NHTSA that their dealership said the parts were on backorder.
 Still others say GM replaced the sensor in their Malibu but they continued to experience the same sudden loss of power.

-“Repeat failures indicate that GM is removing defective sensors and replacing them with an unimproved version, which is essentially a band-aid repair, and not a fix,” said Clay Barnett, a lawyer in Beasley Allen’s Atlanta office who is investigating claims related to this engine defect.
+“Repeat failures indicate that GM is removing defective sensors and replacing them with an unimproved version, which is essentially a band-aid repair, and not a fix,” said Ben Keen, a lawyer in Beasley Allen’s Atlanta office who is investigating claims related to this engine defect.

 Experiencing a sudden loss of power while driving, especially at highway speeds, could easily have catastrophic consequences.
 GM of all automakers should know this after its ignition switch defect caused the deaths of more than 120 people and injured several more.
 Instead of responding to the problem promptly and reporting it to NHTSA, GM tried to hide the defect.
 That decision cost more than 120 lives, hundreds of injuries, and billions of dollars in recall expenses and penalties in addition to wrongful death, personal injury, and economic loss litigation and claims.